jjnesbitt/Telegram-Reminder-Bot/README.md

 Keywords that can invoke the bot are: @OGRemindMeBot, !remindme (Capitilization doesn't matter)

 Wait times can be of the format <number> <seconds, minutes, hours, days, weeks, months, years>

+### Currently Available Commands
+- /cancel -> Cancels all pending reminders for a user